|

 In Java, objects of type Error are beyond the programmer's control, and Error objects also inherit the default behavior of Throwable.

 Some Exceptions are built into Java's API specification.
-For example, the
+For example,

 ArithmeticException occurs if a program tries to